 Please note: Medically necessary transportation services must be received from an in-network provider in order to be covered by the plan.
-Vehicles may transport multiple occupants at the same time and may stop at locations other than the member's \$0 copay per trip for unlimited one-way trips every year to plan approved locations.
+Vehicles may transport multiple occupants at the same time and may stop at locations other than the member's destination during the trip.
+Be sure to reference any special needs or preferences when scheduling your ride. \$0 copay per trip for 36 one-way trips every year to plan approved locations.